wallaby-rails/wallaby-rails/README.md

 ![Travis CI](https://travis-ci.org/reinteractive-open/wallaby.svg)

 Wallaby is a Rails engine to manage your data.
+You could have a play with the [demo here](https://wallaby-demo.herokuapp.com/admin/)

 ## Requirements
 Rails 4.0 and above